 Each of the password managers below have been tested and rated based on a wide range of criteria, including ease of setup, performance, value, and the kinds of features available.
 Based on these standards, these Mac password managers are considered the best:

-Sticky Password – strong, customizable option with password strength checker
+- Sticky Password – a great customizable option with password strength checker

-Through our thorough research, we've found that 1Password is the Mac's best password manager, mostly due to its ease of use, sleek design, and affordable price tag.
+Through our thorough research, we've found that LastPass is the Mac's best password manager, mostly due to its ease of use, sleek design, and affordable price tag.